Your session has timed out

 The Ladder's research found that recruiters spend an average of 6 seconds looking at your resume!
 Yeah, you read that right.

-That means you've got to give recruiters want they want to see in the blink of an eye.
+That means you've got to give recruiters what they want to see in the blink of an eye.
 But how?

 A little something called a resume summary.
 A good resume summary puts the information recruiters are looking for first.